LizGoro90/db-tour/transactions/01/README.md

 The `ctx` value can be used to cancel and rollback a transaction before it ends.
 The transaction function defines what you want to do within a transaction context and receives a ready-to-be-used transaction session `tx`.
-This `tx` value can be used like a regular `sess` except that it actually is a transaction.
+This `tx` value can be used like a regular `sess` except that any write operation that happens on it needs to be either commited or rolled back.

-If the passed function returns an error the transaction is rolled back:
+If the passed function returns an error the transaction gets rolled back:

 ```go
 err := sess.Tx(ctx, func(tx sqlbuilder.Tx) error {